Skip to definition.

 "The rising inflation depressed the economy"

-Derived forms: depressing, depresses, depressed
+Derived forms: depresses, depressed, depressing

-Type of: alter, bring down, change, discourage, displace, get down, let down, lower, modify, move, take down, weaken
+Type of: alter, bring down, change, discourage, displace, frustrate, get down, let down, lower, modify, move, take down, weaken

 Encyclopedia: Depress